-Recently, I was served a butterflied game hen at a restaurant and knew it would be high on my list of things to try at home.
-I found a recipe online for grilled game hens.
+Recently, I enjoyed a butterflied game hen at a restaurant and knew it would be high on my list of things to try at home and went to work to find a recipe.
 The game hens are first butterflied so they can be cooked more evenly on the grill.
-This would also work for an oven preparation but who wants a hot kitchen in the middle of summer!?
-You could serve with this with a side of rice or potatoes but my husband and I were happy with just a side of fresh yellow beans from the garden.
+This would also work for an oven preparation but it's the middle of summer and peak grilling time!
+You could serve with this with a side of rice or potatoes but my husband and I were happy with just a side of fresh yellow beans from my garden.

 I wasn't organized far enough in advance to marinade them as long as the recipe indicates and they were still very flavorful.
-This was the first time I've tried to butterfly poultry and it was not difficult at all but you will need a good kitchen shears and very sharp knife.
-I liked the how the drumsticks are tucked into the little slit to hold them in place.
+This was the first time I've tried to butterfly poultry and it was not difficult at all but you will need a good kitchen shears and a sharp knife.
+I liked the how the drumsticks are tucked into a little slit in the skin to hold them in place.
 It made grilling so much easier and it looks nice on the plate.

 • 1/3 cup (75 mL) Lemon juice